 - The Beautician and the Beast: Joy is mistakenly hired to be a tutor for the children of Boris, the dictator of a Ruritania.
 They eventually fall in love.

-- In Corrina, Corrina starring Whoopi Goldberg, Corrina is hired to nanny Manny's daughter Molly.
+- In Corrina, Corrina, the titular character, played by Whoopi Goldberg, is hired to nanny Manny's daughter Molly.
 Manny and Corrina find that they are compatible and strike up a relationship.

 - In Nanny McPhee it's the scullery maid that Mr. Brown marries.
 Evangeline did settle fights between the children and took the time to listen to them before the nanny got there.

 - The Rebound sees divorcee Sally fall in love with Aram, her children's much younger babysitter.

 - In Jane Eyre, the title character is initially hired as a governess by the man she eventually marries.

 - In The Moving Finger, it's revealed that Mr Symmington has been secretly in love with his beautiful nursery governess Elsie Holland, and that he killed his wife in order to marry her.